 3. Improve Your Digital Presence

 If people can’t find you, how will they buy from your store?
 It’s not as easy as it sounds, though.
-Before the outbreak, most small businesses generated only a minor part of their profits from e-commerce.
+Before the outbreak, most small businesses generated only a minor part of their profits from a concrete e-commerce branding strategy.
 This means it will take more effort to generate more online sales.

 First of all, aim to grow your website and your blog, if you have one.
 Use it as an opportunity to add value to people’s lives through your content.
 Start learning about SEO and link building if you are unfamiliar with these concepts.